Toward Integrated Solutions: A Systematic Interdisciplinary Review of Cybergrooming Research: Cybergrooming Research in Computational Sciences

 \subsection{Research Objectives in Computational Science Cybergrooming Research}

 Computational approaches to cybergrooming research center on four primary objectives:

-\cbox{green!60!black} \textbf{Detecting Cybergrooming}~\cite{kim2020analysis, Ashcroft_Kaati_Meyer_2015, bours2019detection, sulaiman2019classification, pranoto2015logistic, bogdanova2014exploring, cano2014detecting, isaza2022classifying, amer2021detection, Borj_Bours_2019, Eilifsen_Shrestha_Bours_2023, fauzi2020ensemble, Munoz_Isaza_Castillo_2021, cook2023protecting, rezaee2023detecting, Gunawan16, Lykousas_Patsakis_2022, gupta2012characterizing, anderson2019intelligent, elzinga2012analyzing, ringenberg2024assessing, ALKHATEEB201614, zuo2018grooming, michalopoulos2010towards, milon2022take, waezi2024osprey, amuchi2012identifying, fauzi2023identifying, Michalopoulos14-gars, prosser2024helpful}: Most computational research focuses on detecting grooming behaviors, using ML and NLP to analyze chat logs for patterns of predatory behavior.
+\cbox{green!60!black} \textbf{Detecting Cybergrooming}~\cite{kim2020analysis, Ashcroft_Kaati_Meyer_2015, bours2019detection, sulaiman2019classification, pranoto2015logistic, bogdanova2014exploring, cano2014detecting, isaza2022classifying, amer2021detection, Borj_Bours_2019, Eilifsen_Shrestha_Bours_2023, fauzi2020ensemble, Munoz_Isaza_Castillo_2021, cook2023protecting, rezaee2023detecting, Gunawan16, Lykousas_Patsakis_2022, gupta2012characterizing, anderson2019intelligent, elzinga2012analyzing, ringenberg2024assessing, ALKHATEEB201614, zuo2018grooming, michalopoulos2010towards, milon2022take, waezi2024osprey, amuchi2012identifying, fauzi2023identifying, Michalopoulos14-gars, prosser2024helpful, mujtaba2025edgeaiguard, daish2024towards}: Most computational research focuses on detecting grooming behaviors, using ML and NLP to analyze chat logs for patterns of predatory behavior.
 Sections~\ref{subsec:cs-features} and~\ref{subsec:cs-eval} discuss detection techniques in greater detail.

-\cbox{blue!60} \textbf{Educating on Cybergrooming}~\cite{Wang21-eancs, guo23-is, kim2023ai, rita2021chatbot}: Some studies aim to develop educational tools that raise awareness and promote prevention. \citet{Wang21-eancs} introduced SERI, a chatbot that simulates grooming conversations to educate users, while \citet{rita2021chatbot} created an interactive website providing resources and reporting mechanisms. \citet{kim2023ai} designed an AI-based simulation to enhance children's cybersecurity awareness.
+\cbox{blue!60} \textbf{Educating on Cybergrooming}~\cite{Wang21-eancs, guo23-is, kim2023ai, rita2021chatbot, kupcova2024innovative, roumelioti2025leveraging, mateo2025groombuster}: Some studies aim to develop educational tools that raise awareness and promote prevention. \citet{Wang21-eancs} introduced SERI, a chatbot that simulates grooming conversations to educate users, while \citet{rita2021chatbot} created an interactive website providing resources and reporting mechanisms. \citet{kim2023ai} designed an AI-based simulation to enhance children's cybersecurity awareness.
+In addition, gamified and curriculum-based platforms have been proposed, including a web application~\cite{kupcova2024innovative} and Cesagram for children~\cite{roumelioti2025leveraging}.

 \cbox{red!70} \textbf{Identifying Grooming Stages}~\cite{cano2014detecting, oconnell2003typology, elzinga2012analyzing, farag2023enhanced}: Understanding how grooming unfolds over time is another research goal. \citet{oconnell2003typology} proposed a six-stage grooming model, which has been leveraged in ML-based analyses~\cite{cano2014detecting}, applying machine learning to detect these stages in chat logs. \citet{farag2023enhanced} used the Luring Communication Theory Model (LCTM)~\cite{olson2007entrapping} to classify grooming patterns.